Relief Society Lesson 7: Joseph and Hyrum Smith, Witnesses for Christ

 This same quality of brotherly love was shown by the Prophet Joseph for his brother Hyrum.
 They passed through the same sorrows and joys together.
 The same persecutions descended upon them both.
 They shared the same dungeons for the Gospel’s sake, and when the time came for the sealing of their testimony, they shared together the crown of martyrdom.
-“In life they were not divided, and in death they were not separated.”2 (D&C 135:3.)…
+“In life they were not divided, and in death they were not separated.” ((One interesting thing that the lesson noted is that I cannot recall now if I knew before, is that Hyrum received the same keys and blessings as Joseph.))
+(D&C 135:3.)…

 Brother Hyrum, what a faithful heart you have got!
 Oh may the Eternal Jehovah crown eternal blessings upon your head, as a reward for the care you have had for my soul!
 Oh how many are the sorrows we have shared together; and again we find ourselves shackled with the unrelenting hand of oppression.
 Hyrum, thy name shall be written in the book of the Law of the Lord, for those who come after thee to look upon, that they may pattern after thy works.